Midwife in the Tire Swing

 —Bernard of Cluny, The Celestial Country

 Over fifty-plus years and as many miles to a factor of ten, I have read a fair quantity of quotes, epigraphs, similes and afterwords.
 Not to mention introductions and prologues.
 Dirty work, but someone’s got to do it.
 That’s me.
 And you gentle reader, should you care to.
 I did not use header quotes as profligately as I might have wanted.
 Ray!
 Good for me.
 But if I didn’t show you what the Other Guys are doing, I would be remiss.
 William Shakespeare is a household word, and in the public domain, likewise Joanna Southcott and Ernest Dowson.
 Hannibal Smith and Charles Fort, not quite so much, but they’re in the book and get a free pass.
 Richard Condon’s Keener’s Manual is the most marvelous of the lot.
-And yes, Will Shakespeare, that means you, and surely me.
-Here’s one of the late Richard Condon’s keenings from Some Angry Angel (1960):
+Here’s one his keenings from Some Angry Angel (1960):

 Some angry angel,